Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Charcot’s Appointment to Professor of Anatomy and Neurology

-In 1872 Charcot became a professor of pathological anatomy at the University of Paris, and in 1882 – professor of neurology.
+In 1872, Charcot became a professor of pathological anatomy at the University of Paris, and in 1882, a professor of neurology.
 His laboratory at L’Hôpital Salpêtrière had several thousand patients, more than half of whom suffered from neurological disorders.
-Charcot developed his own classification method of neurological disorders describing clinical features and performing autopsies.
+Charcot developed his own classification method for neurological disorders, describing clinical features and performing autopsies.

-As skilled pathologist Charcot recognized the relationship between clinical and anatomical findings.
+As a skilled pathologist, Charcot recognised the relationship between clinical and anatomical findings.
 This method allowed him to correlate the clinical signs of multiple sclerosis (MS) with the pathological changes observed at autopsy.
 Gifted as an artist, Charcot described MS visually and supplemented his stories with illustrations of sclerotic plaques.
 He was not only extremely humane but also devoted to his patients.
 In his presence, he wouldn’t tolerate anything unkind being said about anyone.

-He became the first physician to diagnose MS in a living patient identifying the triad of symptoms: nystagmus, intention tremor, and read speech.
+He became the first physician to diagnose MS in a living patient, identifying the triad of symptoms: nystagmus, intention tremor, and reading speech.
 Today, the Charcot Prize is awarded every two years for advances in MS research.

 In collaboration with his student Pierre Marie, Charcot studied patients whose pathology was incompatible with ALS, calling them neuropathy rather than myopathy.
 This led to the recognition of Charcot-Marie-Tooth, a peroneal form of muscular dystrophy, bearing their names.